Dev734/submits.github.io/README.md

 ## URL Shortener

-The [uRL shortener](https://submits.github.io/shorten.html) does not need to be used specifically for info logging, and is just a small extra thing I made that is still a work in progress
+The [URL shortener](https://submits.github.io/shorten.html) does not need to be used specifically for info logging, and is just a small extra thing I made that is still a work in progress